sycomix/akynovia-ai/README.md

 Web search: allows searching for information on the web using Google.
 Current time: displays the current system time.
 The script is easily customizable through a configuration file called config.ini.
 The configuration file allows you to add new functions to the virtual assistant and configure existing options, such as the default search engine.

 # Requirements:
+Install the project's dependencies by running the following command: pip install -r requirements.txt

 To run the script, simply navigate to the directory where the akynovia.py file is located and enter the following command in the terminal: python3 akynovia.py